 I was thrilled with my experience with Ellington Safaris.
 Owner Shaun Sendyowa started the company about a decade ago, inspired by the safaris he would take with his grandfather, George, and his grandfather’s friend, John Ellington, a Brit.
 The two friends served together during World War II, and later John Ellington would come to Uganda where he would go on safari with his old friend George.

 Shaun would join George and John on these safaris and that’s where his love of the African safari adventure came about.
-His wife, Jenny, was who I spoke with most prior to my trip.
+His wife Jenny also runs the business.

 What I loved most about travelling with Ellington Safaris – other than Shaun’s encyclopedic knowledge about Ugandan wildlife, history and culture – was the fact that I didn’t have to organise anything.